BDenizKoca/nimea/en/wiki/gods-religions/vuka-avar.md

 # Vuka'avar

+## Faith Details

+Name: Vuka'avar

 Domain: Chaos, Change, Rupture

 Symbol: A spiral piercing a perfect circle; a map torn by wind

+## Architecture & Symbolism

-Temples are places that “should not be”: leaning towers, endless stairs.
+Temples are places that “should not be”: leaning towers, endless stairs; symbols are spirals, torn maps, and broken geometry.